 Will my child be able to bring a laptop or other electronic device to SuperCamp?
 We are able to achieve our results by providing a safe, focused and engaging environment, free of distractions.
 For this reason, all audio/visual devices such as music players, TVs, stereos, iPads, laptops, etc. should be left at home.

-One to two days prior to camp our SuperCamp site staff phones parents to give them the name of the SuperCamp staff member who will meet their child at the airport.
+One to two days prior to camp, our SuperCamp site staff phones parents (or sends an email in the case of most non-U.S. families) to give them the name of the SuperCamp staff member who will meet their child at the airport.

 Our staff members meet arriving students in the baggage claim area.
 Staff members wear SuperCamp shirts and name tags and carry a SuperCamp sign.
 When all students have their baggage our staff member escorts them to the shuttle bus.

 For departures after the closing ceremony, our staff members accompany students to the airport, assist them with check-in, and escort them to security.
-Our staff members do not leave the airport until all of our students’ flights have departed.
+Our staff members do not leave the vicinity of the airport until all of our students’ flights have departed.

 Yes, we can try to connect you with other participants who are flying out of the same airport.

 Unaccompanied minor services are provided by airlines to ensure that minors travelling alone are boarded onto the aircraft, chaperoned during connections, and released to the appropriate person at their destination.
 Airlines have different regulations regarding ages and fees for their unaccompanied minor services.
 It is, therefore, vital that you check the airline’s unaccompanied minor policies when making reservations.